-Challenge your students to test their marketing savvy in a fun and engaging game-like exercise.
+Challenge your students to test their marketing savvy in a fun and engaging business simulation.
 Your students will manage a marketing division developing a niche market based on a new technology that uses 3D printing to build bicycles.
 In our marketing simulations, they will experiment with marketing strategies, product design, promotion and pricing.
 They will design Internet marketing campaigns and a global expansion strategy with the goal of building a profitable division.

 About this Category

-Marketplace offers a choice of simulations for core, intermediate, and advanced marketing courses.
+Marketplace offers a choice of business simulations for core, intermediate, and advanced marketing courses.
 Our games in this category range in complexity from those targeted at novices to marketing all the way to MBAs.
 We offer choices to accommodate various time frames and apportionment of the sim in your course.

 Have your students compete amongst themselves in teams to leverage their competitive spirit and maximize engagement.
 Where available, use computer-generated competitors when administration and coordination of the teams must be as simple as possible, such as in very large classes.